bekk/bekk-christmas/post/elm/remote-data.md

 We can then initalize the `loading` field to be `True`, and when the request is finished, we set the `loading` field to be `False`.
 That way we can show nothing, or maybe a loading spinner, until the request is done.

-But "loading" and "not loading" is not the only two states our app can be in: what if the request fails?
+But "loading" and "not loading" are not the only two states our app can be in: what if the request fails?
 In that case we would have to set the `loading` field to be `False`, since we are no longer loading, but then the user would _definitely_ think that all their articles were gone.
 Even if the problem was only that they lost their internet connection for a second.

 ## An Error Field